apples/cpp-tutorial/chapter2.md

 # 2 - Advanced Syntax and Standard Libraries

+It is recommended that you make sure to understand all previously covered topics before continuing.
+The topics from now on will assume that you have complete working knowledge of all previous topics.

 ## 2.1 - The `main(argc, argv)` Function

 This version of `main()` is used to examine the command-line arguments